On this page

-After your test, you must immediately return home and stay at home until you receive your test result.
-This is referred to ‘isolating’ or ‘self-isolating’.
+After your test, if you have symptoms, you must return home immediately and stay at home until you receive your test result.
+This is referred to as ‘self-isolating’.
 You must do this because there is a risk that you could have coronavirus (COVID-19) and infect other people.
 You must remain in self-isolation at home until you receive a negative test result.
+If you do not have any symptoms, you do not need to isolate.
 You can find more information under ‘After the test’.

-For more information, read the factsheet for suspected cases of coronavirus (COVID-19).
+For more information, read the factsheet for suspected cases of coronavirus (COVID-19) (Word).
 To get further advice, call the 24-hour coronavirus hotline 1800 675 398 or call your general practitioner.

 What do I need to bring with me?